indiqusdocs/yntraa/docs/Administration/BillingandFinancials/Overview.md

 ![Billing and Financials Overview](img/Overview2.png)

 :::note
-The invoice template is customisable via a support request to the Apiculus (By Yotta) Support team.
-However, certain information, such as the prefix for the invoice numbering, payment period, and dunning rules are customisable from the Apiculus Admin Console.
+The invoice template is customisable via a support request to the Yntraa (By Yotta) Support team.
+However, certain information, such as the prefix for the invoice numbering, payment period, and dunning rules are customisable from the Yntraa Admin platform.
 :::

 ## Credit Notes